 - Resource management over large networks, self-awareness and distributed data sharing, video compression and video quality assessment

-As a prequel to the WARA PS Arena we are currently running three project courses with WASP PhD students.
-The goal is to familiarize the students with the software and hardware in the system and to demonstrate key components that will be reused in the WARA PS scenario.
+As a prequel to the work at the arena three project courses have been performed at the WARA PS with WASP PhD students.
+The goal is to familiarize the students with the software and hardware in the system and to demonstrate key components that are used in the WARA PS scenario.
 The three project courses are:

 - USV Situation Awareness: create a system that identifies (and classifies) objects in the path of a Piraya USV based on a video stream from an onboard Axis camera.